Macon County, Tennessee

 The 15th Judicial District has established Local Rules which govern the day to day operations of the court.
 The Local Rules can be reviewed here.

 In 2010-2011, only 29 tort cases (claims for personal injury or wrongful death) were filed in Macon County and not a single case went to trial.
 For the reporting period of 2011-2012, only 24 tort cases were filed in Macon County.
 One case went to trial and the injured party prevailed.
 But, the verdict was a mere $2,100.00.
 For 2012-2013, 25 tort cases were filed in Macon County but not a single tort case went to trial.
 In 2013-2014, 12 tort cases were filed but none went to trial.
 In 2014-2015, 26 tort cases were filed and three were tried to the judge (not a jury).
 The injury victims lost all three trials.
-Last year, 24 tort cases were filed, but none were tried.
+During the 2015-2016 reporting period, 24 tort cases were filed, but none were tried.
 In 2016-2017, 15 tort cases were filed and one was tried.
 The injury victim lost that trial.
 For 2017-2018, 18 tort cases were filed but zero were tried.
 Last year, 16 tort cases were filed and again none were tried.

 Experience Matters; Contact Us Today

 These case statistics emphasize the importance of choosing the right lawyer to represent you.
 John Day literally wrote the books on Tennessee injury and trial law, and these books are relied upon by judges and lawyers across the state.
 We have recovered millions and millions of dollars for our satisfied clients and we can help you too.

 If you have been injured in Macon County, contact one of our award-winning attorneys today so we can get started helping you put your life back together.
 We have three convenient Middle Tennessee locations.
 If for any reason you can not come to us, we will gladly come to you.
 You can contact us online or at any of the numbers below: